microsoft/learntogether-devappsforteams/digital-swag-and-prizes.md

 Prizes include:

-**XBox 12-Month Ultimate Game Passes**
+**Xbox 12-Month Ultimate Game Passes**

-Be one of the first 10 participants to complete the [Teams Learn Challenge](http://aka.ms/teamslearnchallenge) and you will be entered to win a XBox 12-Month Ultimate Game Pass!
+Be one of the first 10 participants to complete the [Teams Learn Challenge](http://aka.ms/teamslearnchallenge) and you will be entered to win a Xbox 12-Month Ultimate Game Pass!
 The [Teams Learn Challenge](http://aka.ms/teamslearnchallenge) starts at 11:00 AM PT on December 16th and will be active for exactly 4 weeks.
-Learn more about [XBox Game Passes](https://www.xbox.com/en-US/xbox-game-pass).
+Learn more about [Xbox Game Passes](https://www.xbox.com/en-US/xbox-game-pass).

 **Xbox 6-Month Game Passes**

-Be one of the first 35 participants to complete the [Teams Learn Challenge](http://aka.ms/teamslearnchallenge) and you will be entered to win a XBox 6-Month Game Pass!
+Be one of the first 35 participants to complete the [Teams Learn Challenge](http://aka.ms/teamslearnchallenge) and you will be entered to win a Xbox 6-Month Game Pass!
 The [Teams Learn Challenge](http://aka.ms/teamslearnchallenge) starts at 11:00 AM PT on December 16th and will be active for exactly 4 weeks.
-Learn more about [XBox Game Passes](https://www.xbox.com/en-US/xbox-game-pass).
+Learn more about [Xbox Game Passes](https://www.xbox.com/en-US/xbox-game-pass).

 **Up Your Genius by Bridget Quigg**